Frequently asked questions

 Does the department recognise the Extended Project Qualification?

-The extended project qualification is a positive addition to your education, however we do not use it to shortlist candidates for interview as we recognise that this option is not available to every student.
-It is of immense personal value, and can provide additional support to your personal statement, however the EPQ does not offer any intrinsic advantage to applicants.
+The extended project qualification (EPQ) is a really positive addition to your education.
+However, we do not use it to shortlist candidates for interview as we recognise that this option is not available to every student.
+An EPQ would also not form part of an offer nor be used in making adjusted offers.
+It is of immense value though in terms of your own personal and skills development, and can provide additional support to your personal statement.
+The EPQ does not offer any intrinsic advantage to applicants though.

 I have decided to resit an exam (or some exams) - will this affect my application?

-No; we will consider the final grade you achieve without prejudice.
-However, you should make it clear on your UCAS application what you are re-sitting.
-You should do this by detailing the qualification in the ‘Completed qualification’ (with your current grade) section and ‘Not yet completed’ qualification section.
+No. We will consider the final grades you achieve without discrimination over those applying without resits.
+Each year we welcome students resitting exams, including students reapplying to us after a gap year.
+You should make it clear on your UCAS application what you are re-sitting.
+You should do this by detailing your qualifications in the ‘Completed qualification’ (with your current grade) section and ‘Not yet completed’ qualification sections.

-Are there any course-specific restrictions for my third A-level?
+Are there any course-specific restrictions for my third subject?

-Will the department require applicants taking A-level Chemistry during or after 2017 to pass the A-level practical certificate?
-(2017 admissions)
+Will the department require applicants taking A-level Chemistry to pass the A-level practical certificate?

 Employment and placements